Bibek-Repository/repo-4/basics-of-python/README.md

 The try block will test a block of code for errors.
 If there is error except block is executed.
 But if there are no errors and try block is executed then else block is executed as shown in code section.
 The finally block will be executed regardless of the try except block.
 Exception Handling
 if the try block raises an error, the except block will be executed.
 There can be multiple exceptions as shown in code file.
 If the try block is executed, then, the exception is not raised and hence, else block will be executed.
 The finally block will be executed regardless of error or no error.
 To raise an exception raise keyword can be used.
 In the code section, if statement is filled with exception that is being raised.
 TypeError can be raised using the raise keyword.

+Python User Input
+input() method can be used to take input from the user.
+The string inside the input parameter is prompted in the display as shown in code file.